 Do you need to comply?

-Yes – under the provisions of the Occupational Health and Safety Act (2004) and Occupational Health and safety Regulations (2007).
+Yes – under the provisions of the Occupational Health and Safety Act 2004 (Vic) and the Occupational Health and Safety Regulations 2017 (Vic).

 Conditions of compliance

-All workplaces including schools must comply with the Occupational Health and Safety (Prevention of Falls) Regulations 2003 (Vic.).
+All workplaces including schools must comply with the Occupational Health and Safety Regulations 2017 (Vic).
 The primary objective of the regulations is to prevent incidents at workplaces involving falls of more than 2 metres and to prevent or reduce injury resulting from those falls.

 The regulations define a “fall hazard” as the potential for a person to fall involuntarily more than 2 metres.

 If you have to comply, what do you have to do?